Grgica Kovač

-Grgica Kovač (born 5 June 1966, in Split) is a retired Croatian football player who played for Hajduk Split and other Croatian and foreign clubs.
+Grgica Kovač (born 5 June 1966) is a Croatian football manager and former player who is currently in charge of Hrvace.

 Managerial career

 Kovač took charge of Solin after Ante Terze got the sack in November 2015 and was then named manager of BŠK Zmaj in October 2016.
 He left the club in May 2018.
 In February 2022, he succeeded Stipe Grčić as manager of Hrvace.